-Dictum meum pactum is a phrase I learnt in high school whilst writing essays for my application to Oxford University and it is the first thing that comes to mind when I think of reputation.
+Dictum meum pactum is a phrase I learned in high school whilst writing essays for my application to Oxford University and it is the first thing that comes to mind when I think of reputation.
 It is something that I have oft found not possessed by people, and nor understood, both figuratively and literally.
 It means ‘my word is my bond’ and it has been the motto of the London Stock Exchange since 1801.

 Early on in my career, as a wet behind the ear, but enthusiastic banker, I rapidly realized idealistic principles were not widely held beliefs.
 This is something I have never adapted to and it has cost me.
 A VP once said to me “What is with this loyalty to the firm when the firm is never going to be loyal to you?”
 I don’t recollect responding, but it is something that has stuck with me and I never came to terms with.

 During Premoney (An investor conference in San Fran, Jungle just organized the Asian event in Singapore) there was a closed room discussion about angel investing.
 A topic we got into was dealing with tough situations with founders.
-One investor posed a situation, which was almost rhetorically responded “Your reputation comes at a cost.”
+One investor posed a situation, which was almost rhetorically responded: “Your reputation comes at a cost.”
 That is fairly profound when you ponder upon it.

 Your reputation comes at a cost